Digital-Twin-Operational-Platform/Digital-Twin-Operational-Platform.github.io/README.md

-# Digital Twin Operational Platform's public site
+This is the public site of the DTOP project.